-- Is there an occupational or private pension that could give you extra income or a lump sum?
-See factsheet 91, Pension Freedom and benefits. - Do you receive concessionary travel from your local authority? - Grants are you entitled to a grant or other support from a benevolent and charitable organisation?
+- Are you entitled to Pension Credit, Universal Credit, Housing Benefit or Council Tax Reduction? - Is there an occupational or private pension that could give you extra income or a lump sum? - Do you receive concessionary travel from your local authority? - Grants are you entitled to a grant or other support from a benevolent and charitable organisation?
 Many large employers have benevolent funds or trusts open to current and former employees.